VHSgunzo/uruntime/README.md

 `ppc64` and `ppc64le` share the Rust `target_arch` value `powerpc64`, so runtimes and helpers are selected by the complete Rust target.
 Big-endian and little-endian artifacts are not interchangeable.

 All six targets are implemented in `build.rs`, `xtask`, and the CI matrix.
-At the time v0.7.0 was prepared, full release CI validation for all six architectures had not yet completed.
-A target's presence in this table does not mean that all 54 artifacts for the new release have already been published and verified.
+Every release workflow builds and validates the complete 54-artifact matrix before publication.

 ## Runtime variants